DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 the juxtaposition of 'inter-' with 'media', which duplicated its meaning.
 Some clarifications are in order here.

-In a study of the concept of 'medium'[^30] -- that which is at the center, in the middle - Jacques Rancière stresses the order of precedence implicit in the 'inter-' principle.
-It may seem obvious but Rancière underscores that for there to be an in-between, there must be two terms -- two texts, two discourses, two disciplines, two subjects -- engaged in a mutual relationship in space, in time, in logic, in short within a framework or system where an in-between can come between.
+In a study of the concept of 'medium'[^30] – that which is at the center, in the middle – Jacques Rancière stresses the order of precedence implicit in the 'inter-' principle.
+It may seem obvious but Rancière underscores that for there to be an in-between, there must be two terms – two texts, two discourses, two disciplines, two subjects – engaged in a mutual relationship in space, in time, in logic, in short within a framework or system where an in-between can come between.
 The French mathematician, philosopher and psychiatrist Daniel Sibony had addressed the question several years earlier in *Entre-deux.
-L'origine du partage*,[^31] an essay that may be considered a first attempt to theorize the notion of the in-between (*l'entre-deux*), a category from which intermediality is distinguished but with which it was and remains associated.
+L'origine du partage*,[^31] an essay that may be considered a first attempt to theorize the notion of the in-between *(l'entre-deux)*, a category from which intermediality is distinguished but with which it was and remains associated.

-Sibony situates the concept of the in-between as an extension and transcendence of the poststructuralist idea of difference: 'Until now, we have lived and thought under the sign of *difference'* but 'fast-moving facts and events ... mean we can no longer be content with using difference as our reference point'.[^32] Sibony argues that while the idea of difference is fundamentally valid, it is no longer adequate to reality.
-Difference has lost its relevance and must therefore be expanded to the in-between, an 'effective ... operator'[^33] that makes it possible to grasp the complexity of the phenomena at work in the in-between.
-Sibony calls those phenomena trials (*épreuves*), for the in-between appears to him fraught with tensions and rifts.
+Sibony situates the concept of the in-between as an extension and transcendence of the poststructuralist idea of difference: 'Until now, we have lived and thought under the sign of *difference*' but 'fast-moving facts and events [...] mean we can no longer be content with using difference as our reference point'.[^32] Sibony argues that while the idea of difference is fundamentally valid, it is no longer adequate to reality.
+Difference has lost its relevance and must therefore be expanded to the in-between, an 'effective [...] operator'[^33] that makes it possible to grasp the complexity of the phenomena at work in the in-between.
+Sibony calls those phenomena trials *(épreuves)*, for the in-between appears to him fraught with tensions and rifts.

 > Perhaps the trials of the in-between come down to movements of varying
 > degrees of richness in which *an identity attempts to piece itself
 > back together again,* to resolve itself (while believing it is
 > resolving with others), to stand up like a Harlequin costume in the
-> circus of the world ...
+> circus of the world [...]
 But beyond the piecing together that the
 > in-between actualizes, it achieves full strength when, in its great
-> burgeoning, it appears as an *origin* figure ... which assumes or
+> burgeoning, it appears as an *origin* figure [...] which assumes or
 > implies something other than rehashing an immobile 'in-between'.[^34]

 We should note here in passing the nostalgic dimension of the origin